Trusted Clarksville Family Law Attorneys

 As a result of our close proximity to Fort Campbell, the divorce attorneys of BATSON NOLAN, PLC are very knowledgeable and experienced in handling divorces involving military personnel and their spouses.
 Although the procedures of a divorce involving active duty military personnel are generally the same as a civilian divorce, there are several additional factors which affect the outcome such a divorce.
 For instance, if the active-duty spouse is stationed in a remote area or overseas during the divorce process, the lawsuit is likely to be delayed until the active duty spouse is no longer unavailable per his/her military service.

 Getting a divorce is both complicated and emotionally challenging for either spouse.
 Divorces can also be financially devastating to either one of the parties, particularly the breadwinner of the relationship.
 The more assets you have, the more you stand to lose.
+Have questions about this matter or others?
+Get in touch with our trusted and proven Clarksville family law lawyers about your situation.

 In Tennessee, alimony is the legal obligation of one spouse to financially support the other spouse.
 The trial court is granted broad discretion in determining whether alimony or spousal support is required, and if so, the trial court has broad discretion in determining the nature or type of alimony, the amount of alimony, and the duration or term of support payments.

 Research demonstrates that a father’s nurturing presence in a child’s life has a major impact upon the child’s development, both cognitive, socially and emotionally.
 It is universally accepted among experts that children who have a meaningful relationship with their father statistically have a greater chance at achieving success and happiness as adults.
+Contact our Clarksville family lawyers to discuss your case.

 In Tennessee, an Order of Protection (OP) provides victims of certain types of abuse with a shield from their abusers that exists outside the context of the criminal courts and criminal law.
 Though OP’s are effective, they can be tricky to obtain.
 Accordingly, this article will examine and provide a summary analysis of Tennessee Protection Orders.